Pension Bible

 FAQ

 Is salary sacrifice always better than relief at source?
-For most working-age UK adults earning above the NI threshold and below the annual allowance, yes — the extra 8% (or 2%) NI saving on the sacrificed amount is pure additional relief that RAS doesn't deliver.
-Edge cases include workers below the NI threshold, imminent mortgage applications, and anyone already at the annual allowance ceiling.
+No. It is often numerically stronger for employees earning above the NI threshold and below the annual allowance because of the employee NI saving.
+Edge cases include workers below the NI threshold, imminent mortgage applications, statutory pay concerns, and anyone already at the annual allowance ceiling.

 Does salary sacrifice affect my state pension?
-Only if it drops your salary below £6,396 a year in 2025/26, at which point the year stops counting as a qualifying year for state pension.
-For anyone earning meaningfully more than that, the answer is no — your state pension entitlement is unaffected.
+Only if it drops your earnings below the National Insurance lower earnings limit.
+That is £129 a week, or £6,708 a year, in 2026/27.
+Below that level, the year may stop counting as a qualifying year for state pension.
+For anyone earning meaningfully more than that after sacrifice, state pension entitlement is usually unaffected.

 Does salary sacrifice affect my mortgage?
 Yes — lenders typically assess affordability against your post-sacrifice gross salary, which reduces the headline income multiple they'll lend against.
 Some lenders will add sacrificed pension contributions back on with documentation, but most won't.
 If a mortgage is imminent, check with your lender before increasing sacrifice.

 Can I do salary sacrifice into a SIPP?
 No — not directly.
 Salary sacrifice is contractually between you and your employer, and the sacrificed amount has to go into the employer's nominated workplace scheme.
-You can, however, sacrifice into the workplace scheme and transfer accumulated balances into a SIPP periodically, which is a common approach for people who prefer the fund choice on a SIPP platform.
-See our pension fees guide for the cost considerations on both sides of that trade.
+Some people compare sacrificing into the workplace scheme and later transferring old accumulated balances, but transfers need separate checks for fees, safeguarded benefits, guarantees and employer contribution effects.
+See our pension fees guide for the cost considerations.

 What happens to my salary sacrifice arrangement if I change jobs?
 The arrangement ends with your employment.
-At your new employer, you'd need to set up a fresh sacrifice election — they might use a different pension provider, a different contribution structure, and a different employer NI pass-through policy.
-This is a good moment to reassess whether the new scheme is worth sacrificing into at all.
+At your new employer, you'd need to set up a fresh sacrifice election — they might use a different pension provider, contribution structure and employer NI pass-through policy.
+This is a useful point to compare the new scheme's charges, employer contributions, salary sacrifice rules and investment options.

 Does HMRC need to know about my salary sacrifice?
 No — it's handled entirely through payroll.
 Your P60 will show the reduced salary figure, your tax and NI are calculated on that reduced figure automatically, and no separate claim or declaration is required.
 If you're in the £100k-£125,140 band or subject to HICBC, the reduced adjusted net income is reflected automatically on your tax return.

 Pension Bible is an editorial publication, not a financial adviser.
-The information in this guide is general guidance based on publicly available tax rules for the 2025/26 tax year.
+The information in this guide is general guidance based on publicly available tax rules for the 2026/27 tax year.
 Tax treatment depends on individual circumstances and may change.
 Scottish taxpayers have different income tax bands.
 For personal recommendations about your specific pension arrangement, speak to an FCA-regulated financial adviser.
-You can find one through Unbiased or VouchedFor.